How to bring Read Aloud to your classroom

 - Teach your reader how you get the students’ attention, whether it is a “quiet” hand symbol, a clapping rhythm, etc.

-- Allow students to use the books in the classroom during the week.
-Make them available.
-Talk about the books, encourage students to act out the scenes from the books, write about them, etc.
+- Talk about the books, encourage students to act out the scenes from the books, write about them, etc.

-- Please let us know if there is any concern or if you would like us to visit your classroom.
+- Please let us know if there is any concern or if you would like us to visit your classroom virtually.

 - Look for our bimonthly newsletter in your inbox to hear about the early learning world, kid-friendly events and resources for your classroom.